amo004/MLPlayground/README.md

 Our first goal will be to write several solutions to the digit classification problem.
 We'll break our efforts into the following steps
 1. Set up a development environment
-2. Get comfortable with tools like `numpy`, `matplotlib`, and `tensorflow`
-3. Learn some data visualization techniques
-4. Implement Linear Least Squares regression
+2. Implement Linear Least Squares regression
-5. Solve some classification problems using Linear Least Squares regression
+3. Solve some classification problems using Linear Least Squares regression
-6. Impliment nonlinear least squares regression
+4. Impliment nonlinear least squares regression
-7. Solve some classification problems using nonlinear least squares regression
+5. Solve some classification problems using nonlinear least squares regression
-8. Learn to diagnose under/over fitting
+6. Learn to diagnose under/over fitting
-9. Implement some minimization techniques
+7. Implement some minimization techniques
-10. Test our minimization techniques
+8. Test our minimization techniques
-11. Implement a Neural Network
+9. Implement a Neural Network

 At each step, we will apply our focus to the digit recognition data set provided in ~/data/.